 - Bloopers are a good way of showing that not everyone is perfect

-Whether you're a highly-trained actor like Robert De Niro or Matt Damon.
-Or if you are a budding vlogger or podcasters, then mistakes happen.
+Whether you're a highly-trained actor like Robert De Niro or Matt Damon, or if you are a budding vlogger or podcasters, mistakes happen!

 Why you should share bloopers and mistakes

 The main reason to share bloopers is because they are funny and they entertain people.
 But not only that, bloopers can show you as a well-spirited person.

 - Bloopers allow you to show your audience you are not one of ‘those types’ who takes themselves too seriously

 - People generally put up a façade on social media and in their content, every once so often, it is nice to see a raw, funny side of people

 - Your mishaps show your audience that you and your content are authentic